Loving Yourself So Hard, You Never Enter Another Toxic Relationship

 That relationship was unlike any other I have ever experienced.
 Here was a man who really saw me, who made me better.
 Although the relationship had no future because we were both too wounded to know how to love, if I could have chosen anyone to learn how to love, it would have been him.
 The heartbreak was intense, gut-wrenching, end-of-the-world, I-think-I’m-going-to-die-now kind of stuff.

-But if I’m being truthful, part of the reason the breakup was so hard wasn’t because I loved him, it was because of what he represented.
-It was because of what having him in my life offered me.
+But if I’m being truthful, part of the reason the breakup was so hard wasn’t because I loved him, it was because I felt abandoned.
+He was triggering an old childhood wound - one that had instilled in me an idea that I couldn’t do life alone.
+I was sad because of what having him in my life had represented, what he offered me.
 And that is no place to start a relationship from.

 So what did he offer me?